sourmash-bio/sourmash/doc/sourmash-sketch.md

 ```
 will ingest a CSV spreadsheet containing (at a minimum) the three columns
 `name`, `genome_filename`, and `protein_filename`, and build all of
 the signatures requested by the parameter strings.
+Other columns in
+this file will be ignored.

 If no protein, hp, or dayhoff sketches are requested, `protein_filename`
 can be empty for a given row; likewise, if no DNA sketches are requested,